evaristoc/reversing/_posts/2023-09-29-sticky-figure-with-scrollama.markdown

 # Final remarks

-A more detailed post about the Russell Samora's sticky side demo could be found at [The Pudding](https://pudding.cool/process/introducing-scrollama/), which includes a better description of the "sticky graphic pattern"  and gives a look at the css used in the demo. (*Observation: the post assumes the use of jQuery for the javascript part*)
+A more detailed post dated back to 2017 about the Russell Samora's sticky side demo could be found at [The Pudding](https://pudding.cool/process/introducing-scrollama/), which includes a better description of the "sticky graphic pattern"  and gives a look at the css used in the demo. (*Observation: the post assumes the use of jQuery for the javascript part*)

 There are many examples out there using **scrollama**.
 A simple one I came across while looking for some was this one by [Erik Driessen](https://github.com/edriessen/scrollytelling-scrollama-d3-demo).
 Like me, Erik is interested in the use of this tools for storytelling and also incorporates **D3.js** in his demos.
-Just like I did, the code by Erik's appears to be based on the Russell Samora's demos.
+Just like I did, the code by Erik's appears to be based on the Russell Samora's demos but Erik goes a bit further by including more D3.js animations.

 And that's it!
 I hope you found this post useful for your projects.
 I think I will be using **scrollama** myself for some of my post in the future.
 Meanwhile, happy coding!